Tunisia's Islamist Ennahda to pick hardliner for PM

 But disputes have delayed the constitution, and grievances over unemployment and poverty have led to frequent unrest.

-Police seized a big weapons cache in Tunis on Wednesday night.
-"Dozens of Kalashnikov assault rifles, rocket-propelled grenades and explosives were seized in a home in Mnihla district," the Interior Ministry said.

-Secular groups accuse Ennahda of being too soft on militants.
-In December, Interior Minister Ali Laryed said police had arrested 16 Islamists who had been accumulating arms with the aim of creating an Islamic state.
+"Today I cannot send a message of reassurance to investors abroad because local investors in Tunisia are not reassured and the outlook is not entirely clear," Wided Bouchamaoui, president of the Chambers of Commerce and Industry, said on Wednesday.

-Negotiations on a $1.78 billion loan from the International Monetary Fund cannot be concluded amid the political uncertainty.
+Negotiations on a $1.78 billion loan from the International Monetary Fund cannot be concluded amid the latest uncertainty.

 Standard and Poor's lowered its long-term foreign and local currency sovereign credit rating on Tunisia on Tuesday, citing "a risk that the political situation could deteriorate further amid a worsening fiscal, external and economic outlook".